AOSC-Archive/aosc-wiki/sys-retro-rationale.md

 ---
-title: AOSC OS/Retro: A Rationale (RFC)
+title: 'AOSC OS/Retro: A Rationale (RFC)'
 description: A Preliminary Survey of AOSC OS, and the World of Modern Computing
 published: true
 date: 2020-05-03T08:52:12.615Z